DJANG2024/MKDocsMaterial/docs/index.md

 # Introduction
-This documentation provides a step-by-step guide for setting up [Visual Studio Code](https://code.visualstudio.com/) as an integrated development environment for collaborative projects.
+This documentation provides a step-by-step guide for setting up [Visual Studio Code](https://code.visualstudio.com/) as an <i>integrated development environment</i> for collaborative projects.
 Tailored specifically for macOS users, it covers how to access and manage shared repositories on GitHub to collaborate with other developers.
 It also explains how to configure built-in extensions to facilitate program writing and enhance productivity.

 > [Visual Studio Code](https://code.visualstudio.com/) is an integrated development environment (IDE) designed by Microsoft for developers to write, edit and debug code.
 It supports a wide range of programming languages, including JavaScript, Java, Python, and more.